Current Ph.D – Interpretation, Gallaudet University

 Identity Development, Novice and Expert interpreters, Performing Arts Interpreting, ASL to English Interpreting

-Texas Board for Evaluation of Interpreters Level III (BEI Level III) NAD/RID's National Interpreter Certification: Advanced (NIC-A)
+Texas Board for Evaluation of Interpreters Master (BEI - Master) NAD/RID's National Interpreter Certification: Advanced (NIC-A)